-Where proposed new mine operations overlap or are adjacent to historical mines, information on drainage chemistry from historical mines may give an indication of mine drainage chemistry for the proposed operations.
-However, to ensure these interpretations are valid, care must be taken to check that both the proposed and historical mines are in a similar geological formation and alteration/mineralisation style.
-Different geological formations with different mine drainage characteristics can occur adjacent to each other.
-In addition, mine chemistry evolves with time, and therefore direct comparison of historical mine drainage to future mine drainage chemistry could be difficult.
+Where proposed new mine operations overlap or are adjacent to historical mines, information on drainage from historical mines may give an indication of mine drainage chemistry for the proposed operations.
+However, to ensure these interpretations are valid, care must be taken to check that both the proposed and historical mines are in a similar geological formation.
+Different geological formations with different mine drainage characteristics can occur adjacent to each other and thus will have different mine drainage chemistry.
+In addition, mine chemistry evolves over time and so direct comparison of historical mine drainages to future mine drainage chemistry could be difficult.